mbbischoff/website/_posts/2019-01-07-professional-ghostbusting.markdown

 ----

 I wrote this blog post for myself as much as for anyone else.
 If you’re ever waiting for a message from me, feel free to link to this piece in your polite follow up.
 I swear I won’t mind.
 None of us are perfect at this stuff.
-We’re all human, even if we sometimes ghost our coworkers. ✌️
+We’re all human, even if we sometimes ghost each other.